usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Facilitator Provides:**

-* Stakeholder Interview Prompt
+* Stakeholder Interview Prompt.
-* Chat GPT Instructions for Simulated AI Interviews
+* Chat GPT Instructions for Simulated AI Interviews.
-* Journey Map template
+* Journey Map template.

 **Team Activities \+ Key Deliverables:**

-* **Stakeholder Interviews (AI Simulated):**  Each role generates insights from their unique angle
+* **Stakeholder Interviews (AI Simulated):**  Each role generates insights from their unique angle.
-* **Consolidated & Prioritized User Needs:** Teams identify patterns and key insights from interviews
+* **Consolidated & Prioritized User Needs:** Teams identify patterns and key insights from interviews.
-* **Self-Directed Research Drills:** Teams pursue targeted exploration into policies, systems, and constraints
+* **Self-Directed Research Drills:** Teams pursue targeted exploration into policies, systems, and constraints.
-* **User Journey Map:** Visualize current state experience from a user perspective
+* **User Journey Map:** Visualize current state experience from a user perspective.

 **Tips for Facilitation:**

-* Reinforce the importance of pattern recognition and avoiding anecdotal bias
+* Reinforce the importance of pattern recognition and avoiding anecdotal bias.
-* Use journey maps to expose pain points and system-level issues
+* Use journey maps to expose pain points and system-level issues.
-* Help roles reflect on how their functional area interprets research
+* Help roles reflect on how their functional area interprets research.

 ### Discovery Sprint Lab \#3: Frame the Solution & Connect to the Acquisition